I’m not sure how many times a person can hear “Go! You Packers! Go” before going crazy, but I know that 11 isn’t enough.

 I slowly walked back to my parking stall, finishing off yet another Miller High Life someone had stuck in my hand.
 On the walk, I turned down four Brats, two pulled pork sandwiches, three bowls of chili (all smothered with various accoutrements) and a triple patty burger with eight pieces of bacon.

-Postscript: The Packers won, I hung in there pretty good until things spiralled a little out of control around midnight in downtown Green Bay, but it was all good.
-A killer hangover on the flight back was worth the memories.
+Postscript: The Packers won, I hung in there pretty good until things went a little sideways around midnight in downtown Green Bay, but it was all good.
+A manageable hangover on the flight back was worth the memories.

 Monday, March 31st Anaheim – Disappointment.
 When the Seattle Mariners face the LA Angels in their season openers tonight, both teams will be trying to shake off the disappointment surrounding their 2013 seasons.